 God is going to take these fish out of the comfortable “stream” they’ve been living in and place them in a dry and dusty desert where they will not be able to survive.
 They will be removed from the only god they have known – the Nile.
 They will die in the desert, separated from their god, “you will fall on the open field and not be gathered or picked up” – fish out of water.
 It sounds like they will not even have the privilege of becoming someone’s dinner.
 They will be “as food to the beasts of the earth and the birds of the sky”.
 They will become part of God’s ecosystem whether they like it or not.
 In the end God wins.

-Although many aspect of this passage remain confusing, the take-home message for me is that we need to be cautious about complacency and becoming too comfortable in the “environments” we create for ourselves that do not include God.
+Although many aspects of this passage remain confusing, the take-home message for me is that we need to be cautious about complacency and becoming too comfortable in the “environments” we create for ourselves that do not include God.
 God wants us to be a bit uncomfortable here in this land of Oblivion.
-It is not our home, a place where we will live for a time on our way to the Undiscovered Country.
+It is not our home, only a place where we will live for a time on our way to the Undiscovered Country.

 Perhaps the scales “sticking” to Pharaoh is an illusion to the god-like status he has taken for himself above his people.
 He fancies himself as Lord of the Dance.
 In this prophecy God is reminding him that he is not.